 The following year, the 2004 Telluride Institute symposium proposed the creation of the Encyclopedia of Life and led to the 2005 meeting “Library and Laboratory: The Marriage of Research, Data, and Taxonomic Literature” organized by the Consortium for the Barcode of Life (with support from the Alfred P. Sloan Foundation and the National Biological Information Infrastructure of the US Geological Survey) at the Natural History Museum in London.
 Discussions at this meeting led to an organizational meeting at the Smithsonian Libraries in 2006, during which the Biodiversity Heritage Library was officially formed.

 At the time of its formation, BHL included ten member organizations in the U.S. and the U.K. Tom Garnett, then Associate Director of Smithsonian Libraries, was named Program Director of BHL in 2007.
 The Smithsonian also assumed administrative responsibility for the program, establishing the BHL Secretariat.
 The Missouri Botanical Garden took on the program’s technical operations under Chris Freeland’s guidance as BHL’s Technical Director.
-Martin R. Kalfatovic, Associate Director of Digital Programs and Initiatives at Smithsonian Libraries and BHL’s current Program Director, took on the BHL directorial role after Garnett’s retirement in 2012.
+Martin R. Kalfatovic, Associate Director of Digital Programs and Initiatives at Smithsonian Libraries, took on the BHL directorial role after Garnett’s retirement in 2012 and remained director through 2024.
 William Ulate served as Technical Director from 2012-2015, following Freeland’s departure from the Missouri Botanical Garden.
-Today, BHL’s technical development is led by a team of Technical Advisors comprised of staff from BHL’s partner institutions under the direction of Kalfatovic.
+Today, BHL’s technical development is led by a team of Technical Advisors comprised of staff from BHL’s partner institutions.

 Initial funding for BHL came from a variety of sources.
 In 2006, the Richard Lounsbery Foundation provided funding for the creation of a Union Catalog necessary to support mass digitization work.
 Substantial funding also came from a MacArthur Foundation grant awarded to the Encyclopedia of Life (EOL).
 BHL was included in the grant to serve as the literature digitization component of EOL.
 This funding supported mass digitization of the library collections at BHL’s partner organizations and provided technical and personnel support.
 The Internet Archive was selected as BHL’s digitization partner thanks to their non-profit status, technical expertise, infrastructural support, and scanning centers located in close proximity to BHL’s partners.